You can place a Widget anywhere you like on your website. Some of the more common places that users place their widgets include:

 Creating a dynamic social feed within your blog posts or news articles: Use a widget that connects to a person or event's social account or hashtags.
 This can provide a more informative experience for users.

-A live event broadcast for website homepages or event pages: Create a widget to bring all crowd-sourced content into your own website or event specific pages.
+A live event broadcast for website homepages or event pages: Create a widget to bring all crowd-sourced content into your website or event-specific pages.

-For any further questions or queries, please send an email to email@example.com or submit a request and our support team will get back to you.
+For any further questions or queries, please send an email to firstname.lastname@example.org and our support team will get back to you.